HR

-Businesses big and small have been relying on data and analytics to drive better business outcomes for awhile.
-In recent years, we’re seeing more organizations integrating people analytics into HR management.
+Businesses big and small have been relying on data and analytics to drive better business outcomes for a while.
+In recent years, we have seen more organizations integrating people analytics into HR management.
 HR leaders realize they can improve recruitment, performance, retention, and business outcomes through people analytics.
 Investing in this area now can keep you ahead of the curve during our increasingly competitive talent market, even if you’re a small or medium-sized business.

-People analytics turns talent and business data into helpful insights that guide company leaders to make informed talent management decisions.
+People analytics turns talent and business data into helpful insights that guide company and business leaders to make informed talent management decisions.

-As Cornerstone OnDemand puts it, “People analytics applies statistics, technology, and expertise to large sets of talent data, which results in making better management and business decisions for an organization.”
+As Cornerstone OnDemand puts it, “People analytics applies statistics, technology, and expertise to large data sets of talent analytics, which results in making better management and business decisions for an organization.”

-HR reports typically provide raw data; people analytics provide insights based on that data.
-It involves collecting data from internal and external sources and analyzing the data to get meaningful insights about people.
+HR reports typically provide raw data; people analytics can help provide insights based on those data points.
+It involves data collection from internal and external sources and data analysis to get meaningful insights about people.

-The insights enable you to make informed decisions related to recruitment, training, employee turnover, employee performance, etc. They could help you to improve your recruitment strategy, drive better employee engagement and productivity, reduce absenteeism, etc.
+The employee data insights enable you to make informed decisions related to recruitment, training, employee turnover, employee performance, etc. They could help you to improve your recruitment and HR strategy, drive better employee engagement and productivity, reduce absenteeism, etc.

 For example, you might have an HR report with data around your turnover rate.
 It might break down your employee turnover rate by time period, department, or manager.
-People analytics can then combine that data with other data sources to provide insights around why your employees are leaving.
+The people analytics process can then combine that data with other data sources to provide insights around why your employees are leaving.

-For instance, people analytics may uncover that employees who don’t take vacation time are more likely to turnover.
+For instance, people analytics helps you understand that employees who don’t take vacation time are more likely to turn over.
 This insight could prompt you to encourage employees with high paid time off balances to unplug and recharge before they burn out and quit.

-The two types of analytics commonly used to get insights for answering people-related questions are descriptive and prescriptive analytics:
+The two types of human capital analytics commonly used to get insights for answering people-related questions are descriptive and prescriptive analytics:

-- Predictive Analytics - Used to predict what might happen (future outcomes or events) by analyzing current and historical data.
-Predictive analytics requires advanced techniques from data mining, statistics, modeling, and machine learning.
-You can use predictive analytics to predict things like absenteeism and turnovers.
+• Predictive Analytics - Used to predict what might happen (future outcomes or events) by analyzing current and historical data.
+Predictive analytics requires advanced analytics techniques from data mining, statistics, modeling, and machine learning.
+You can use predictive analytics to predict things like absenteeism and turnover.

 Large companies like Google have the budgets to build their own proprietary people analytics databases and hire dedicated people analytics teams to run them.
 This investment makes good financial sense, as they could stand to lose millions of dollars by using intuition over data to make important business decisions.